 For international calls, our WhatsApp number is +1-917-693-3692.

 SERVICE UPDATE (text in red): We are providing 4 types of service at this time: remote notarizations, Manhattan mobile notary service, NY apostille service through Albany and certifying copies through an attorney.

-1) Remote NY notarizations, through October 4, 2020 (per a NYS temporary Executive Order), are available if the signer is in New York State.
-If the signer is in a county other than New York County (Manhattan), we will need to note the county within a footnote of the document, along with the fact the notary was in New York County, and that it was notarized pursuant to NYS Executive Order 202.7.
+1) Remote NY notarizations, through December 3, 2020 (per a NYS temporary Executive Order), are available if the signer is in New York State.
+If the signer is in a county other than New York County (Manhattan), we will need to note that county within a footnote of the document, along with the fact the notary was in New York County, and that it was notarized pursuant to NYS Executive Order 202.7.

-The steps for the notarization would include seeing the document via email before an appointment is set up to review the unsigned signature and notary section, setting up a videochat time through Facetime, Zoom or WhatsApp, having the signer present his or her photo ID and then either digitally signing or printing the document and traditionally signing the document in front of the camera and notary.
+The steps for the notarization would include seeing your document via email before an appointment is set up to review the unsigned signature and notary area, setting up a videochat time through Facetime, Zoom or WhatsApp, having the signer present his or her photo ID and then the signer either digitally signing or printing the document and traditionally signing the document in front of the camera and notary.

 You would then email the signed document to us (which would require that it be scanned first if traditionally signed).
 We would then print, notarize and scan the document and email it back to you.
 If you want the original notarization sent to you, we can also FedEx that to you if signed digitally.
 If your receiving authority also requires that your signature be an original, you would have to FedEx the document (that you have traditionally signed on the videochat) to us to notarize, so both your signature and the notarization are originals.
 The fees for all these options are listed in the “Pricing/Payment” section located at the top of this page or click here.